-Map Network Drive ×

-Windows can help you and assign a drive lette access the folder using Specify the drive letter that you want to conne connect to a shared netw r to the connection so th My Computer. for the connection and th ct to: iork folder at you can ne folder
+Map Network Drive Windows can help you connect to a shared network folder and assign a drive letter to the connection so that you can access the folder using My Computer.
+Specify the drive letter for the connection and the folder that you want to connect to: Drive: Z: Folder: Browse Example: \\server\share Reconnect at logon Connect using a different user name .
+Sign up for online storage or connect to a network server. < Back Finish

-Drive: Z: Folder: ▼ ▼ Br owse

-Example: \\se rver\share t at logon

-Connect using Sign up for or network serve g a different user name , Nine storage or connect t er , o a

-< Back Finish Iancel